mramshaw/Data-Cleaning/README.md

 >>>
 ```

-Lets see what if we can isolate London:
+Lets see if we can isolate London:

 ``` Python
 >>> pub = df['Place of Publication']